vasyl-petrus/nestjs/README.md

-# Simple version of trello on nestjs
+# Simple trello API on nestjs
 An App for creating cards, board with authorization

 ## How to run it